 With the upgraded features, this new range of electric scooters could be a blessing for the burgeoning electric scooter-sharing industry.
 Ninebot has claimed that Uber and Lyft, the major ride-hailing titans, who are expanding into scooter-sharing would be among their first customers for this new semi-autonomous vehicle that is soon going to hit the road, probably in the following year.

 The usage of artificial intelligence

 Ninebot chairman, GaoLufeng, stated in an interview that these AI-driven scooters which are remotely controlled from the cloud can drastically improve the business of scooter-sharing.
 He also mentioned that the main problem that scooter operators face is maintaining their scooters while keeping the cost low at the same time.
-Currently, most operators of scooter sharing fleets need to collect their machines manually for re-charging them.
+Currently, most operators of scooter-sharing fleets need to collect their machines manually for re-charging them.

-Since this company was formed by the combination of U.S. transportation pioneer Segway and China’s Ninebot, the company has gradually become the largest producer for scooter-sharing companies like Bird and Lime.
+Since this company was formed by the combination of U.S. transportation pioneer Segway and China’s Ninebot, the company has gradually become the largest producer of scooter-sharing companies like Bird and Lime.
 Lufeng also believes that these scooters will soon replace cycles as the prime answer for micro-mobility as its basic human trait to save energy while they are commuting.

 How did the trend start?

 This scooter-sharing trend was triggered mainly two years ago when Bird was launched in California.
 Venture capital investors have since emptied millions of dollars into this sector, and a large number of electric-powered scooters have started operating in various cities across Europe and the U.S.

 The Segway-Ninebot Group has also applied so that their shares can be listed on the new Nasdaq-style board started in China, for home-grown tech companies, the STAR Market.
 So far the company has sold 1.6 million scooters in the year 2018, according to their prospectus that was filed in April.